karrick/gorpn/README.md

 Pushes an unknown value if this is the first value of a data set or otherwise the result of the vname variable at the previous time step.
 This allows you to do calculations across the data.
 This function cannot be used in VDEF instructions.

-## PREV

-Pushes an unknown value if this is the first value of a data set or otherwise the result of this CDEF at the previous time step.
-This allows you to do calculations across the data.
-This function cannot be used in VDEF instructions.